scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ## Producing data (output stream)

-To stream data from a Sequence you need to return values over time.
-Some constructs in JavaScript that enable that are NodeJS streams, Generators and Iterables.
+To stream data from a Sequence, you need to return values over time.
+Some constructs in JavaScript which enable that are NodeJS streams, Generators and Iterables.
 Whatever you return from your Sequence will be your **_output_** stream.
-You can choose whatever the solution is right for you.
+You can choose whichever solution is right for you.

 ### Flow control (backpressure)